ChrisPenner/ChrisPenner.github.io/site/drafts/restricting-monads.md

 ```

 As you can clearly see, as you gain more expressive power you begin to lose the ability to know what the heck your
 program could possibly do when it runs.

-This has fueled a good many debates,
+This has fueled a good many debates among programming language connoisseurs,
-and it turns out that there's a smaller version of the debate to be had within the realm of effect systems themselves!
+and it turns out that there's a similar version of the debate to be had within the realm of effect systems themselves!

 In their essence, effect systems are just methods of expressing miniature programs
-**within** your programming language of choice, these mini programs can be constructed,
+**within** your programming language of choice.
+These mini programs can be constructed,
-analysed, and executed at runtime, and the same Expressiveness Spectrum applies to them as well!
+analysed, and executed at runtime within the framework of the larger programming language,
+and the same Expressiveness Spectrum applies independently to them as well!
+That is, the more programs you
+allow your effect system to express, the less you can know about any individual program before you run it.

 In the effect-system microcosm there are similar mini _compile time_ and _run time_ stages.
-For an example here's a simple Haskell program:
+As an example here's a simple Haskell program which constructs a chain of effects using a DSL:

 ```haskell
 -- The common way to express effects in Haskell